 Adopting a platform like Diligent Messenger, which can be used via mobile phone, tablet or desktop computer, allows company secretaries to ensure that all parties are always able to retrieve key information regardless of where they are.
 Security features like Touch ID, message encryption and access settings designed to prevent accidental leaks assure users that confidential information stays that way.
 At a time when security incidents are increasing dramatically year over year, as reported in IBM Security’s 2016 Cyber Security Intelligence Index report, there’s no better time to safeguard board communications.

-When tasked with managing the ongoing exchange of information and protecting a company’s most valuable data, company secretaries must prioritize constructive communication and fail-safe security.
+When tasked with managing the ongoing exchange of information and protecting a company’s most valuable data, company secretaries must prioritise constructive communication and fail-safe security.
 Only then can boards and the companies they represent function to their full potential.

 If you’ve never participated in a Boardroom meeting, you probably have questions about what to expect.
 Being involved in one of the most important events of a company or non-profit organisation’s calendar is a considerable responsibility that can seem daunting when you are not familiar with the format.
 However, with…

 Virtual AGMs: Will the 2020 Proxy Season Lead to Watershed Adoption?

 Enshrined in corporate governance codes worldwide, the Annual General Meeting (AGM) is a central pillar for discharging the duties of transparency, shareholder engagement and accountability.
 This direct dialogue between shareholders and the board is viewed as a vital aspect of governance and, in this time of intense uncertainty, it is…

 Board Diversity in the Middle East: A Push For Progress